Homescu-Monica-Daniella/Ballet-Studio-Database-in-Sql/README.md

 -arithmetic expressions in the SELECT clause in at least 3 queries;\
 -conditions with AND, OR, NOT, and parentheses in the WHERE clause in at least 3 queries;\
 -DISTINCT in at least 3 queries, ORDER BY in at least 2 queries, and TOP in at least 2 queries.

+### Altering the Database

+Sometimes, after you design a database, you need to change its structure.
+Unfortunately, changes aren’t correct every time, so they must be reverted.
+Your task is to create a versioning mechanism that allows you to easily switch between database versions.\

+Write SQL scripts that:\
+a. modify the type of a column;\
+b. add / remove a column;\
+c. add / remove a DEFAULT constraint;\
+d. add / remove a primary key;\
+e. add / remove a candidate key;\
+f. add / remove a foreign key;\
+g. create / drop a table.

+For each of the scripts above, write another one that reverts the operation.
+Place each script in a stored procedure.
+Use a simple, intuitive naming convention.

+Create a new table that holds the current version of the database schema.
+Simplifying assumption: the version is an integer number.

+Write a stored procedure that receives as a parameter a version number and brings the database to that version.